Home > Living with diabetes > Happy (belated) D-day

 Happy (belated) D-day

 I’m sorry.
 I’m a really bad diabetic.
 I should be punished.
 I forgot my own diabetes anniversary.
 I know, I can’t believe it either.
-Surely this would be the first thing I think about every morning ;-) Happy Anniversary to me
+Surely this would be the first thing I think about every morning 😉

 To be honest this isn’t something I normally pay much attention to.
 I certainly don’t have a party every year with presents, low carb food and a healthy game of tennis afterwards to ward off those post meal highs.